sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 …
 ```

-Now, we can see the seats input in the availability exception modal.
+Now, we can see the _seats_ input in the availability exception modal.

 ![Seat selection in availability exception modal](./availabilityExceptionSeats.png)

-Now, let’s modify the _EditListingAvailabilityPanel.js_ file to save the
+Now, let’s modify the _EditListingAvailabilityPanel.js_ file again to
-seats we entered.
-The saving happens in the _saveException_ function.
+save the seats we entered.
+The saving happens in the _saveException_
+function.

 ```jsx
 // Save exception click handler